Reading Time: 5 minutes

-Always QA the implementation both before the test launches as well as when the test was launched.
+Always QA the implementation before and when the test launches.
 Conditions can change between development and production (ideally not, but it can happen).
 An example is with Google Analytics – there have been cases where the hostname had been appended as the referring source, overwriting the original source.
 All test data looked like it came from Direct sessions.

 Each test should have a purpose and a key metric used to measure success.
 Common metrics include form completions or checkouts.
 However, consider follow-ups from the form of completers and their lifetime value.
 For checkouts, what was the average order value?
 It is really about looking deeper than the surface to understand if an upfront ‘win’ is coming at the expense of diminished performance further down the funnel.

-Calling a test too early – either believing a certain variation is going to win, or that another is the loser, without statistically valid results can cause serious flaws in the data and subsequent interpretation.
+Calling a test too early – either believing a certain variation will win or that another is the loser, without statistically valid results – can cause serious flaws in the data and subsequent interpretation.
 Tests will not always produce a result, and that’s OK.
 It’s about being patient enough to wait for that conclusion to become valid.

 When running test, it is always advised that the audiences of such tests remain separate, or a test is reconfigured to account for multiple variations and experiences.
 Otherwise, data can become muddied as users may have been exposed to multiple tests at once and one test may have inadvertently influenced the performance of another.